RUDRA-ani/wheelchair-voice-gesture-app-control-/README.md

 # wheelchair-voice-gesture-control-
  This project is a smart wheelchair control system that lets users operate a wheelchair via voice commands,hand gestures.
-Designed for enhanced accessibility and mobility, it uses a mobile app for voice input and an Arduino Lilypad with a gyroscope for gesture recognition.
+Designed for enhanced accessibility and mobility, it uses a mobile app for voice input and an Arduino with a gyroscope for gesture recognition.
 #Hardware Requirements:
 1.Ardiuno(nano is used here but can be used of choice) 2.Accelerometer(MPU6050 is used here)